map3468/Website-Redesign-CTEC-3350/README.md

 Enhance the website to attract more volunteers and encourage increased donations.
 The redesign intends to effectively communicate the significance of our mission, making it compelling for visitors to get involved.

+## Project Drivers

+### Goals

+Achieve a comprehensive website redesign for Every Good Work of North Texas, ensuring enhanced responsiveness and a more streamlined organizational structure.